-The Brooks Glycerin 16 is all about comfort.
-This was accomplished when Brooks added their DNA Loft full length midsole to this new 16 model.
-It was mentioned as Brook’s Cadillac of cushioned running shoes by runnersworld.com’s runner-in-chief.
+The Brooks Glycerin 19 is all about comfort.
+This is accomplished by adding a DNA Loft full-length midsole to this model.
+The Glycerin 19 has been called the Cadillac of Brooks’ cushioned running shoes by Runnersworld.com’s runner-in-chief.

-Brooks kept the same outsole on this Glycerin 16 as the previous model.
-The deep tread sole responds great to a variety of terrain, including wet surfaces and trail runs.
-Praise was also given to the Glycerin 16 for its durability, that it will last through many long runs.
+Brooks kept the same outsole on this Glycerin 19 as the previous model.
+The deep-tread sole responds very well to a variety of terrain, including wet surfaces and trails.
+Praise was also given to the Glycerin 19 for its durability.
+These are shoes that will last through many long runs.

 - Breathable, flexible mesh support